dreicke/iSR_Grav/user/pages/03.entries/entry-4/item.md

 <script src="http://a11y.nicolas-hoffmann.net/modal/js/jquery-accessible-modal-window-aria.js"></script>

 <div id="endorsement" class="hidden modal">
-<p style="text-align:center; color:#3E0C46;"><em>from Marti Hearst, Professor, UC Berkeley School of Information</em></p>
+<p style="text-align:center; color:#3E0C46;"><em>from Dr. James G. Shanahan, Lecturer, UC Berkeley School of Information</em></p>
-<p>This paper describes an algorithm for automated generation of Shakespearian-style sonnets.
-This work presents a novel approach for creating a high-precision rhyme bank, using a combination of a phonological dictionary and a unique algorithm for finding rhyming word pairs from a poetry collection.
-I think this will be an interesting contribution to the literature on literary text generation.</p>
+<p>I recommend this paper for inclusion in the winter issue of iSchool Review.
+The application of topic modeling to a large document set is highly relevant to legal discovery—a field where machine learning and data science techniques offer much potential for improving the speed of document review.
+This paper is thorough in explaining the problems faced in legal discovery and the applicability of topic modeling to the problem.
+It offers an interesting application of topic modeling because the dataset is orders of magnitude larger than the corpuses reported in many previous studies.
+The use of TF-IDF with topic modeling also offers a good comparison against the baseline technique.</p>
+<p>The paper also works well as a tutorial, laying out the steps needed to reproduce the architecture and replicate results.
+The discussion on working with a large number of files in Hadoop and Spark is a solid addition and may prove useful to other students facing similar challenges with organizing their data for analysis.
+The paper offers a good jumping-off point for future work, and shows promise for further useful results if the authors wish to continue the line of analysis.</p>

 </div>

-<a class="js-modal" data-modal-prefix-class="simple-animated" data-modal-content-id="endorsement" data-modal-title="Endorsement" data-modal-close-text="Close" data-modal-close-title="Close this modal window">Endorsed by Marti Hearst, Unversity of California, Berkeley <i class="fa fa-external-link-square" aria-hidden="true"></i></a>
+<a class="js-modal" data-modal-prefix-class="simple-animated" data-modal-content-id="endorsement" data-modal-title="Endorsement" data-modal-close-text="Close" data-modal-close-title="Close this modal window">Endorsed by Dr. James G. Shanahan, University of California, Berkeley <i class="fa fa-external-link-square" aria-hidden="true"></i></a>

 ###Introduction